Lyretail Anthias Care Guide

 Fiji vs Indonesia

 The most common talked about Lyretail are from either Fiji and Indonesia.
 The differences between the two are mostly in their appearance.
-The females from Indonesia and more colorful with a purple and blue line extending from the eye.
+The females from Indonesia are more colorful with a purple and blue line extending from the eye.
 Females from Fiji are generally all orange.

 The males from Fiji have more of a purple tone where the males from Indonesia have more of a red tone throughout.